-- (d) Where the customer is a trust, the identification of beneficial owner(s) shall include identification of the author of the trust, the trustee, the beneficiaries with 10 percent or more interest in the trust and any other natural person exercising ultimate effective control over the trust through a chain of control or ownership. - (v) 'Certified Copy' - obtaining the certified copy by the bank shall mean comparing the copy of the proof of possession of Aadhaar number where offline verification cannot be carried out or the officially valid document produced by the customer with the original, and an authorised officer of the bank shall record the comparison on the copy as per the provisions contained in the Act.
-Provided that in case of Non-Resident Indians (NRIs) and Persons of Indian Origin (PIOs), as defined in Foreign Exchange Management (Deposit) Regulations, 2016 {FEMA 5(R)}, the bank may alternatively obtain the original certified copy, certified by any one of the following: - (a) authorised officials of overseas branches of Scheduled Commercial Banks registered in India, - (b) branches of overseas banks with whom Indian banks have relationships, - (c) Notary Public abroad, - (d) Court Magistrate, - (e) Judge, - (f) Indian Embassy / Consulate General in the country where the non-resident customer resides. - (vi) 'Central KYC Records Registry' (CKYCR) means an entity defined under Rule 2(1) of the Rules, to receive, store, safeguard and retrieve the KYC records in digital form of a customer.
+(d) Where the customer is a trust, the identification of beneficial owner(s) shall include identification of the author of the trust, the trustee, the beneficiaries with 10 percent or more interest in the trust and any other natural person exercising ultimate effective control over the trust through a chain of control or ownership.

+(v) 'Certified Copy' - Obtaining the certified copy by the bank shall mean comparing the copy of the proof of possession of Aadhaar number where offline verification cannot be carried out or the officially valid document produced by the customer with the original, and an authorised officer of the bank shall record the comparison on the copy as per the provisions contained in the Act.
+Provided that in case of Non-Resident Indians (NRIs) and Persons of Indian Origin (PIOs), as defined in Foreign Exchange Management (Deposit) Regulations, 2016 {FEMA 5(R)}, the bank may alternatively obtain the original certified copy, certified by any one of the following:

+- (a) authorised officials of overseas branches of Scheduled Commercial Banks registered in India, - (b) branches of overseas banks with whom Indian banks have relationships, - (c) Notary Public abroad, - (d) Court Magistrate, - (e) Judge, - (f) Indian Embassy / Consulate General in the country where the non-resident customer resides.

+(vi) 'Central KYC Records Registry' (CKYCR) means an entity defined under Rule 2(1) of the Rules, to receive, store, safeguard and retrieve the KYC records in digital form of a customer.

-- (vii) 'Designated Director' means a person whom the bank designates to ensure overall compliance with the obligations imposed under chapter IV of the PML Act and the Rules and shall include the Managing Director or a whole-time Director, whom the Board of Directors has duly authorised.
+(vii) 'Designated Director' means a person whom the bank designates to ensure overall compliance with the obligations imposed under chapter IV of the PML Act and the Rules and shall include a person who holds the position of senior management or equivalent.